 Why Do I Suggest Calling 911?

-There are two reasons I recommend calling 911 if you think you have rhabdo:
+There are two reasons I suggest calling 911 if you think you have rhabdomyolysis:

-1. Because by now you are probably freaking out over all the stuff you've read on the internet about how bad rhabdo can be.
+1. Because by now you are probably freaking out over everything you've read on the internet about how bad this can be.
 Because you are not thinking normally, it's possible you might have a car accident as you raced to the hospital.

-2. Rhabdo can be serious in some cases.
+2. Rhabdomyolysis can be serious in some cases.
 Sometimes it can even impact how your heart works.
 I would not want you passing out while driving.

-I'm admittedly a worse case scenario kind of guy when it comes to stuff like this.
+I'm admittedly a worse case scenario kind-of-guy when it comes to stuff like this.
 I like to try to look down the road and try to minimize bad things happening before they occur.
-This is why I'm recommencing having someone drive you to the hospital or calling 911.
+This is why I'm suggesting having someone drive you to the hospital or calling 911.